 Preparing a New England Lobster Bake

-Fourth of July is just around the corner (can you believe how quickly this year is going by?) and it's a great time for an old fashion New England Lobster Bake.
+Fourth of July is just around the corner (can you believe how quickly this year is going by?) and it's an excellent time for an old fashion New England Lobster Bake.

-I asked my friend Ian Reardon from Sagamore Lobster about the history of The New England Clambake and how to prepare one at home without digging a big whole in the lawn.
+I asked my friend Ian Reardon from Sagamore Lobster about the history of The New England Clambake and how to prepare one at home without digging a big hole in the lawn.

-Ian runs a small operation but the lobsters are fresh off his father-in-laws lobster boat and their prices are competitive and their service is great.
-He sent me this article that I think you will enjoy.
+Ian runs a small operation, but the lobsters are fresh off his father-in-law's lobster boat, their prices are competitive, and their service is excellent.

-If you are thinking of lobsters this 4th of July, be sure to read my article, How to Buy Live Lobsters Without Getting Ripped Off.
+If you are thinking of lobsters this 4th of July, read my article, How to Buy Live Lobsters Without Getting Ripped Off.

 How to Prepare a New England Lobster Bake This 4th of July

-The New England Clam Bake dates back to the days of the Pilgrims in Plymouth Massachusetts.
-Settlers witnessed Native Americans cooking clams over hot stones and seaweed and thus the New England Clam Bake was born.
+The New England Clam Bake dates back to the days of the Pilgrims in Plymouth, Massachusetts.
+Settlers witnessed Native Americans cooking clams over hot stones and seaweed; thus, the New England Clam Bake was born.

-Clam Bakes have become a summer tradition not only in New England but also all over the country.
+Clam Bakes have become a summer tradition in New England and all over the country.
 Now, with the Internet, you can have fresh Maine lobster shipped from New England anywhere in the United States.

 Have you ever wanted to know what it takes to serve a New England Clam Bake?
 This article will tell you everything you need to know.